canon-cmre-kym-eden/ckanext-ingest/README.md

 ```

-### Pull datasets from CKAN instance specified in JSON, and remove datasets that were not modified by this ingestion.
+### Pull datasets from CKAN instance specified in JSON(like ckanext-harvest), and remove datasets that were not updated during ingestion

 ```python
 import json